opensearch-project/project-website/_posts/2025-11-25-Introducing-Resource-Sharing.md

 When implementing resource sharing in your OpenSearch cluster, consider the following recommendations to ensure secure and effective collaboration:

 * **Enable cautiously**: Test in a staging environment before enabling resource sharing across a production cluster.
-* **Follow the least privilege model**: Share resources with the minimum required access level.
+* **Follow the least privilege model**: Share resources with the lowest required access level.

 ---